ultralytics/ultralytics/docs/models/fast-sam.md

 ## Citations and Acknowledgements

-We would like to acknowledge the Fast SAM authors for their significant contributions in the field of real-time instance segmentation:
+We would like to acknowledge the FastSAM authors for their significant contributions in the field of real-time instance segmentation:

 ```bibtex
 @misc{zhao2023fast,